FRC-3637-Daleks/Scouting-App-Remastered-2023/README.md

     4.1 - CGI, also known as the Common Gateway Interface, gives a server the ability to execute external programs, in our case these are `.py` files.
     This allows Apache2 to pull information from a submitted form using python.
 This is espcially helpful when pulling information from multiple forms, which need to be submitted into a database.

     4.2 - Setting Up CGI.
-To set up CGI, multiple changes must be made to Apache2, as Apache2 already includes comatability for CGI that isn't turned on by default.
+To set up CGI, multiple changes must be made to Apache2, as Apache2 already includes compatibility for CGI that isn't turned on by default.
     The command below activates the `cgi.load` with a symbolic link that enables Apache2 to use CGI.
     ```
     sudo ln -s /etc/apache2/mods-available/cgi.load /etc/apache2/mods-enabled/